 Lithuania is absolutely safe for a solo female traveller.
 Like all cities, Vilnius in Lithuania has areas which look more safe and which isn't, but if you don't walk at night in the district located next to airport, you should be okay.
 This is also valid for smaller towns, there may be some areas which are not very welcoming at night, but in general usual safety rules are enough.

 What do people wear in Lithuania?

 The shirts are worn over long-sleeved blouses with collared necks.
 The pillbox hat, which is often richly decorated and may be finished with long ribbons that trail down the back, is common to Lithuanian traditional dress.
 Men may wear coats over their shirts and vests.

-There are 6 mobile network operators and also quite a number of internet service providers in Lithuania.
+There are over 0 mobile network operators and about 0 internet service providers in Lithuania.
 You can checkout the

 and also details about each of them.